Search Field Guide

 General Description

-The Nelson's Sharp-tailed Sparrow is a small sparrow averaging about 5 inches in length.
+The Nelson's Sparrow is a small sparrow averaging about 5 inches in length.
 Adults of both sexes are similar in appearance with males larger on average than females.
 The eyebrow and malar stripe are an obvious orange-buffy color, sharply defined.
 The ear coverts are gray and the crown is gray striped with brown borders streaked with black.
 The upperparts are a rich olive-brown and the back is dark with distinct white streaks.
 The tail is brown and sharply tapered.
 The breast, flanks and sides are buffy-orange and the abdomen is white.
 The flanks are faintly streaked and the central breast is unstreaked.
 The juvenile is similar to the adult in appearance except the crown and ear coverts are brownish rather than gray (Greenlaw and Rising 1994).

 Diagnostic Characteristics